The Professional Development Committee

-The Professional Development committee is a specialised committee under the Graduate Institute Student Association (GISA) with the motive of helping students reach their professional potential through workshops and events!
+The Professional Development committee is a specialized committee under the Graduate Institute Student Association (GISA) with the motive of helping students reach their professional potential through workshops and events.

 The Inspira Talks

 Alumni Roundtables in collaboration with the Alumni Office

 Youth Thinking Ahead 21: The Future of Work

 Geneva Job Search

 Tips on searching for jobs in Geneva